Install packages

 Installing packages with a GUI is great, but you don’t always have access to a GUI (like when you’re connecting to a remote server with SSH that doesn’t even have a GUI installed), and some packages aren’t listed in the GUI app (notably packages that contain command-line programs).
 You can also install packages on the command line.

-On Ubuntu (and Debian) the command line package manager is
+On Debian the command line package manager is apt.

 Updating packages on the command line